Pine Creek is over 60 miles long. The most popular sections are:

 Pine Creek Outfitters, Inc. offers:

-4 to 6 person Raft Rentals (click for RATES)
+4 to 6 person Raft Rentals

-2 to 3 person Canoe Rentals (click for RATES)
+2 to 3 person Canoe Rentals

-1 person Kayak Rentals (click for RATES)
+1 person Kayak Rentals

-We highly recommend reserving any equipment or shuttle services in advance.
+Reservations for equipment rentals are not required.
+However, we highly recommend reserving any equipment or shuttle services in advance.
 We recommend reserving 1 to 2 weeks (or more) in advance in spring, and about 1 week in advance during summer and fall.

 NORMAL PADDLING SEASON MARCH—MAY: